telent/nixwrt/README.md

 ... read on.
 I accept no responsibility for anything bad that might happen as a result of following these instructions.

-_This procedure is fairly new and experimental, but it works on my machine.
-Do not follow it blindly without making some attempt to understand if it'll work for you_.
-There are a number of magic numbers which are most likely correct if you have the same hardware as I have and almost certainly incorrect if you don't.

 ### The moderately straightforward way

 If you have a working NixWRT with a running ssh daemon (usually by